act3-ai/hops/docs/cli/index.md

 Hops is an experimental client for installing Homebrew bottles.

-> [CAUTION]: Hops is not recommended for full use yet.
+> [CAUTION]: Hops is a experimental software.
 Package management is a complex task
 >            and there are serious risks with modifying your packages.

 ## Options